LLluoling/PENS-Personalized-News-Headline-Generation/README.md

 ### 0. TIPS
 - In this paper, we used mento carlo search for RL training, which is very slow in training and sometimes hard to converge.
 Thus we provide ac training in this provided code.
 - If you pretrain the generator for a couple of epoches, you should set a very small learning rate during RL training.
-- <span style="color:lightblue">Large improvements can be made compared with the baselines that we provided, the importance always lies in the design of reward functions.</span>.
+- <span style="color:blue">Large improvements can be made compared with the baselines that we provided, the importance always lies in the design of reward functions.</span>.

 ### 1. Training Reward